Table of Contents

 e.
 Use of management controls.

 f.
-Any other method which serves to enhance the accuracy, reliability, and objectivity of
+Any other method which serves to enhance the accuracy, reliability, and objectivity of the information.

 PART III.
 ADMINISTRATIVE CORRECTION MECHANISM

 A. Overview and Definitions

 1. Requests to correct information.
 Any affected person (see "Definitions" below) may request, where appropriate, timely correction of disseminated information that does not comply with applicable information quality guidelines.
 An affected person would submit a request for such action directly to: